mill3na/swift-book/Sources/TSPL/TSPL.docc/ReferenceManual/Expressions.md

 For information about the operators provided by the Swift standard library, see [Operator Declarations](https://developer.apple.com/documentation/swift/operator_declarations).

-@Comment {
-  You have essentially expression sequences here, and within it are parts of the expressions.
-We're calling them "expressions" even though they aren't what we ordinarily think of as expressions.
-We have this two-phase thing where we do the expression sequence parsing which gives a rough parse tree.
-Then after name binding we know operator precedence and we do a second phase of parsing that builds something that's a more traditional tree.
-}

 > Note: At parse time,
 > an expression made up of infix operators is represented